ykhuay/Kattis-Solutions/README.md

 # Kattis-Solutions
-My solutions to Kattis problems.
+My solutions to some of Kattis problems.